dib-lab/khmer/doc/dev/getting-started.rst

       git add path/to/file

-   If you have a large quanity of changes and you don't want to add each file manually you can do `git add --all`--but be careful!
-This can sometimes add changes you didn't intend to commit, such as extraneous test datia--You can do a `git diff` to see the difference between the current state of your branch and the last time you made a commit.
+   If you have a large quanity of changes and you don't want to add each file manually you can do ``git add --patch`` which will display each set of changes to you before staging them for commit.

    Once you have staged your changes, it's time to make a commit::

       git commit

-   Git will then open your default console text editor to write a commit message--this is a short (typically 1-3 sentence) description of the changes you've made.
-Please make your commit message informative but concise--these messages become part of the 'official' history of the project.
+   Git will then open your default console text editor to write a commit message -- this is a short (typically 1-3 sentence) description of the changes you've made.
+Please make your commit message informative but concise -- these messages become part of the 'official' history of the project.

    Once your changes have been committed, push them up to the remote branch::